ASCENT OF VESUVIUS

 (for she answered encore after encore, and smiled and

-and went bowing off, through all the jeers and
+and went bowing off, through all the jeers and hisses,

-and surely in any other land than Italy her sex and her helplessness
+any other land than Italy her sex and her helplessness

-must have been an ample protection to
+must have been an ample protection to her — she

 could have needed no other.
 Think what a multitude of

 the manager could have filled his theater with Neapolitan

 souls alone, without the bodies, he could not have cleared

 less than ninety millions of dollars.
 What traits of

-character must a man have to enable him
+character must a man have to enable him to help three

-humiliate her?
-He must have all the vile, mean traits there are.
+must have all the vile, mean traits there are.
 My

-observation persuades me (I do not like
+observation persuades me (I do not like to venture beyond

-character.
-Otherwise they may be very good people; I
+may be very good people; I cannot say.

 ASCENT OF VESUVIUS -- CONTINUED